spacetelescope/stwcs/doc/source/fits_conventions.rst

 ============

-Calibration of the HST Advanced Camera for Surveys (HST/ACS) distortion requires the use of several components to the distortion correction; namely, polynomial coefficients, a lookup table for non-polynomial terms, a time-dependent skew, and a detector defect correction.
+Calibration of the HST Advanced Camera for Surveys (HST/ACS) distortion requires the use of several components to the distortion correction; namely, polynomial coefficients, a correction for velocity aberration, a time-dependent skew, a lookup table for non-polynomial terms, and a detector defect correction.
 Each of these terms has been derived as part of the calibration effort to address separate aspects of the distortion that affects ACS observations.
 Ideally, each would be applied independently in the same manner used for deriving the original calibration reference information,